p-cap/slf4j_log4j_demo/Readme.md

 5. Run the application

 ## Case in point
-When logging classes that have PII, it is important to understand that when logging the class, it does not directly log the PII.
+When logging classes that have PII attribute, it is important to understand that when logging the class, it does not directly log the PII onto the console.
 The attribute needs to be called via getter to expose PII

 #### Reference:
 https://examples.javacodegeeks.com/enterprise-java/slf4j/slf4j-configuration-file-example/